hasin202/hasin-starling-test/README.md

 ### Extra functionality that can be added:

-- A way to select a different time range rather than just the last week of transactions.
-I discussed how I would go about implmenting this in my [plan](/plan.md).

-  (I ultimatley decided that it wasn't neccessary for this version of the site as with the sandbox api you can only simulate transactions for the past 2 days, so to even test this feature I would have make sure I consistently simulated transactions for 7 days)

 - A way for the user to transfer money from their savings goal back to their account.
-To do this all you need to do is render a sheet with a form allowing the user to enter the amount they want to transfer back (I have already written the endpoint and redux thunks for this)
+To do this all you need to do is render a sheet with a form allowing the user to enter the amount they want to transfer back (I have already written the endpoint and redux thunks for this).